 Do you experience frequent TMJ earaches or a constant ringing in your ears?
 Have common over-the-counter pain remedies failed to solve the problem?
 Your earache might be a sign of a far more serious condition.
 Lake Forest cosmetic dentist, Dr. James Fondriest, explains the symptoms of TMJ disorder, also known as TMD, and treatment options.

 We all want strong, confident smiles, but after a lifetime of use, our teeth are sometimes left cracked, chipped, or broken.
-Luckily, this doesn’t mean you can’t still have a pristine, beautiful smile.
+This does not preclude the possibility of getting a beautiful smile.
 Dr. Fondriest can repair damage and roll back the clock on your teeth with lifelike crowns.

 Our teeth handle a great deal of abuse from masticating hard foods to erosion by acid producing bacteria.
 If you damage teeth through eating habits and poor dental care, and a filling, onlay, or inlay can’t correct the damaged tooth structure, you may need a crown.
 Do you know the procedure for placing a crown?… Read more »

 When you sustain damage to a tooth, you face several restorative treatment choices.
 Deciding between procedural options may prove daunting.
 Understanding the subtle but important differences that distinguish dental restorations can help you work with your dentist to choose the right treatment plan.
 What current dental restorations can you choose from to correct a damaged… Read more »